 In reality, if I were to pay for all the experiences I savoured during these two months, hotels I stayed, and transportation I took, I would have ended up paying somewhere between 10 or 12 times of that money.
 But thanks to the blog, I was fully sponsored, or partially supported, by travel boards and independent tour companies in more than 6 countries.
 This allowed me to travel places without having to spend too much.

 I partook in day tours, travelled one country to another and explored cities without having to pay anything.
 But one thing that really helped bring the cost of my travel down is spending absolutely no money on accommodation.
 You heard that right!
-In 4 cities including two in Germany (Stuttgart and Frankfurt) and one in Slovakia (Bratislava) and one in Switzerland (Basle), my entire stay, between accommodation to transportation to free tickets to events were sponsored by their tourism board.
-For other places I travelled, I partnered with a hotel or a hostel.
+In 5 cities including two in Germany (Stuttgart and Frankfurt), one in Slovakia (Bratislava), and one in Switzerland (Basle) and one in Hungary (Budapest) my entire stay, between accommodation to transportation to free tickets to events were sponsored by their tourism board.
+For other places I travelled to, I partnered with a hotel or a hostel.
 [Read: How To Find Sponsors For Your Next Europe Trip Europe, If You Run A Travel Blog]

-Though of course in return I was reviewing their property or providing them pictures of their property/services etc, and promoting on my social media channels, it was something I was anyway supposed to do, as I was on a blogging trip.
+Though of course in return I was reviewing their property or providing them pictures of their property/services etc, and promoting on my social media channels, it was something I was anyway doing, as a blogger.

 And to keep a balance between work and play, I planned two hospitality network jobs, once in Germany and once in Italy (using workaway.info).
 Where on one side it kept travel-for-work and travel-for-life in equal proportion, it also saved money on the other.
 [Read: Hospitality Networks That Let You Travel The World For Free]